gaurav1780/comp1010practicalClassMaterial/week 05 - classesObjects/practicalClassesObjects2.md

 # NOTE

-We will continue working with the `COMP1010_source_codes_for_students` project.
+We will continue working with the master project.
 This week, we are dealing with package `practicalClassCodes.week05`.

 ## Outline